rnjnsn/rnjnsn-website/content/posts/gamification-of-communication-and-documentation/index.md

 ## References

 [^1]: There are other reasons to be cautious as well.
-Gamification is sometimes seeen as a kind of persuasin that trades in ...
+Gamification is sometimes seeen as a kind of *soft* power that seeks to persuade into taking actions they not have taken otherwise.